 Using hardwood timber to surround the pool can be very appealing.
 This design is comforting and adds luxuriousness that is hard to find in other materials.
 However, timber decking requires a lot of upkeep and maintenance.
 Instead, consider composite decking with a natural design.
 Composite decking can withstand the elements much better than standard timber.

 Extending Your Pool Deck (In Case You Don’t Want Separate Coping)

 Suppose you prefer not to add pool coping.
 In that case, you can expand your deck to surround your pool (or even partially cover your pool), supported by either concrete pillars or flotation devices.
 If you are looking into this option, there are two things to consider.

 How far do you want to expand your deck?
 Some pool owners may extend their deck around the entirety of the pool with durable stone or wood edging.
 Others extend the deck over just part of the pool and use pool coping for the remaining areas.
 It is up to you to decide how far to extend your deck.
 I recommend getting an opinion from a professional designer.

 Remember that the material of your deck will affect its weight and, in turn, the kind of support structure you’ll need.

 Consider the maintenance needs.
 Most deck materials are not as durable as coping.
 This lack of durability is particularly true for wood and other organic materials.
 If you have a stone deck, this is less of a concern for you.
 However, having to shut down and drain your whole pool so you can replace your deck is a significant added expense.
-Make sure to consider drainage too.
+Regularly clean your pool coping and make sure to consider drainage too.
 You can read more of my thoughts on that subject in my pool deck drainage guide.

-Surprises with pools tend to be expensive, so be sure to evaluate and budget for these issues if you want to expand your pool deck.
+Surprises with pools tend to be expensive, so be sure to evaluate and budget for potential pool coping issues if you want to expand your pool deck.